aicenter/FUP/lectures/lecture13.md

    evaluate large expressions of `<>` in *any order*.
 This means, for example, that we can execute huge folds in a distributed fashion:

-Assume that `<>` is expensive, then we can execute the first `(...)` on a different process/device and accumulate afterwards without having to worry about correctness.
+Assume that `<>` is an operation that is much more expensive than a simple `+`, then we can execute the first `(...)` on a different process/device and accumulate afterwards without having to worry about correctness.
 ```haskell
 (a <> b <> c) <> (d <> e <> f)
 ```